tmux

 and dvtm

 On one hand, it is easy because it is so popular and thus documented everywhere, and installed most places.
-On the other, it is confusing and has weird terminology, so we need all that documentation to work out what I just did.
+On the other, it is confusing and has weird terminology, so I need all that documentation to work out what I just did.

 Here are some intros to tmux